 The Birdie Tree is competed over 10 rounds, with 5 points being awarded for birdies and 10 points for eagles.

-Golfer of the year 2017 - standings as at 8 July 2017 After Captain's Day Jimmy Cooley is still out infront has stretched his lead and remains out in front with 89 points.
+Golfer of the year 2017 - standings as at 31 August 2017 After the Open and KO singles results have been posted Jimmy Cooley has further stretched his lead and now has 128 points.

-Paul Cup qualification 2017 - standings as at 10 June 2017 After 7 of the 10 Paul Cup Final qualifying rounds Avi Kumarasinghe leads with a 3 round nett aggregate score of 199.
-Mukesh Vithlani and Mayur Nanavati follow with 200 from Chandra Morjaria on 201.
-The field is well packed behind these players. (nb. those who have played less than 3 qualifying rounds will not yet be shown).
+Paul Cup qualification 2017 - final standings as at 13 August 2017 After the final qualifying round Avi Kumarasinghe with a 3 round nett aggregate score of 199 who tops the qualification from Mukesh Vithlani and Mayur Nanavati on 200 and from Chandra Morjaria and Arun Patel on 201.

 The Paul Cup comprises 10 qualifying rounds; the 5 medals (April- August) and the 5 summer cups (Rodgers Shield, Clifton, Friend, TFR & R&B).